spectrocloud/terraform-spectrocloud-modules/README.md

 Spectro Cloud module is a container for all Palette resources that are used together.
 You can use modules to create lightweight abstractions, using yaml files translated into Terraform.

+## Disclaimer

+This repository serves as a demonstration for utilizing the SpectroCloud Terraform Provider to create resources using YAML as a source.
+SpectroCloud does not actively maintain or provide modules support for all active Spectrocloud Terraform Provider releases/features.

+This repository can be forked and customized to meet your specific requirements.

 # Module structure. ####
 Create yaml files such as: ```cluster.yaml```, ```profile.yaml```, ```main.tf``` and others describing the cloud resources and module configuration.
 [More examples could be found here](https://github.com/spectrocloud/terraform-spectrocloud-modules/tree/main/examples).